wavetilt/node-aseprite/README.md

 const fs = require('fs');
 const contents = fs.readFileSync('my-sprite.ase');

-const ase = Aseprite.parse(contents);
+const ase = Aseprite.parse(contents, {

-// Optionally, remove all of the meta properties from the object if you don't need them.
+	clean: true // default; set to false if you want to retain buffer information
-// Required if you want to serialize to JSON. const cleanAse = Aseprite.clean(Aseprite.parse(contents));
+	inflate: true // default; set to false if you want to skip Zlib inflation });

+// If you didn't clean before, you can manually do so: const cleanedAse = Aseprite.clean(ase);

+// If you didn't inflate before, you can manually do so: const inflatedAse = Asprite.inflate(ase);

 // Dump it to the console
 console.log(require('util').inspect(cleanAse, {depth: null, colors: true}));